osmhpi/stallgov-docs/Evaluation.md

 #### log.png
 ![Memutil log graphic for the OpenBenchmarking tests](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/raw/master/evaluation/results/memutil-l2stall-lerp-leon-laptop-openbenchmarking/log.png)

+The measurements in these graphs are from the `evaluation/results/memutil-l2stall-lerp-leon-laptop-nas/` folder.
+They were conducted on a Gigabyte Aero 14 (GTX 1060) with an i7-6700HQ running Fedora Linux on Kernel 5.15.
+Memutil used the L2Stalls heuristic.

 If you take a closer look at the x-axes of the `evaluation.png`, many of the measurements only have a very small frequency range.
 This is likely caused by the benchmarks not utilizing the system fully, which causes idle time to skew our measurements.
 As we currently don't know what the exact cause of this behavior is and do not know the ideal frequency for these workloads it is hard to draw conclusions from these measurements.

-The measurements that showed a complete usage curve all seemed to be on-core bound - apart from sysbench - and therefore reducing the frequency does not grant any benefit. memutil did correctly identify these workloads as on-core-bound, but therefore behaved similar to schedutil.
+The measurements that showed a complete frequency range all seemed to be on-core bound - apart from sysbench - and therefore reducing the frequency does not grant any benefit. memutil did correctly identify these workloads as on-core-bound, but therefore behaved similar to schedutil.

 Note that sysbench seemed to be highly off-core-bound, but did not produce many l2stalls.